met-office-ocean/obsoper/doc/source/algorithm.rst

 * KD tree in longitude/latitude space
 * KD tree in Cartesian space

+**Tri-polar**

+For tri-polar grids a KD Tree algorithm is used to locate the "nearest" grid point in longitude/latitude space.
+Then to reduce the ammount of checking needed to locate the four grid points surrounding the observation an algorithm was designed to "walk" the grid in the direction of the observed point.

 Interpolation
 -------------

+**Horizontal**

 Bilinear interpolation is simple on a unit square but slightly more involved on more complicated geometries.

 * Unit square
 * Arbitrary quadrilateral

+**Vertical**

+The vertical interpolation method used throughout the package is cubic spline interpolation.